 Given that there are long-standing inequities in educational opportunities and outcomes for Spanish-speaking students, it is critical that assessment practices recognize students' language proficiency and how it might not only impact performance on an English literacy assessment, but also yield information about their instructional needs.
-Spanish language and literacy testing is an important tool for establishing broader equity in our educational systems and supporting strength-based approaches to educating Spanish-speaking students, supporting their progress toward English academic outcomes, and supporting the maintenance of their home language and culture.
-Moreover, given the exponential increase in Spanish-English dual language programs in schools throughout the United States in the last decade and the number of students striving to become proficient readers in both languages, a reliable and valid assessment system that enables educators to monitor literacy skill development is critical. mCLASS Lectura provides an assessment solution that supports these culturally and linguistically sustaining practices.
+Spanish language and literacy testing is an important tool for establishing broader equity in our educational systems and supporting strength-based approaches to educating Spanish-speaking students, supporting their progress toward English academic outcomes, and supporting the maintenance of their home language and culture. mCLASS Lectura provides an assessment solution that supports these culturally and linguistically sustaining practices.